-In contrast to the CVRP where demand for service is located in the nodes of the network, arc routing problems have been proposed to model the situation where demand is located on edges or arcs in a transportation network [18].
-Of particular industrial relevance is the Capacitated Arc Routing Problem (CARP) defined by Golden and Wong in 1981 [24] and its generalizations, as the CARP model contains multiple vehicles with capacity.
+In contrast to the CVRP where demand for service is located in the nodes of the network, arc routing problems have been proposed to model the situation where demand is located on edges or arcs in a transportation network [19].
+Of particular industrial relevance is the Capacitated Arc Routing Problem (CARP) defined by Golden and Wong in 1981 [25] and its generalizations, as the CARP model contains multiple vehicles with capacity.

-Until 2004, the VRP literature was dichotomized between arc routing problems and node routing problems.
-Some cases are naturally modeled as arc routing problems because the demand is fundamentally defined on arcs or edges in a transportation network.
+There has been a tendency in the literature to dichotomize routing problems into arc routing problems and node routing problems.
+Some cases are naturally modeled as arc routing because the demand is fundamentally defined on arcs or edges in a transportation network.
 Prime examples are street sweeping, gritting, and snow clearing.
 However, the arc routing model has been advocated in the literature for problems where the demand is located in nodes, for instance distribution of subscription newspapers to households and municipal pickup of waste, particularly in urban areas.
 In real-life cases, there are often thousands or tens of thousands of points to be serviced along a subset of all road links in the area.
 Such cases are often formulated as CARPs, typically with a drastic reduction of problem size.

-In their 2004 paper [31], Prins and Bouchenoua motivate and define the

-Node, Edge, and Arc Routing Problem $(NEARP)^1$.
+In their 2004 paper [34], Prins and Bouchenoua motivate and define the Node, Edge, and Arc Routing Problem (NEARP).
 They state that: